 As I’ve mentioned before when discussing how to pack moving boxes, I think hiring a moving company is worth it.
 I’m not lazy, just practical!
 However, hiring a mover does require some thought, even if you’re only moving a mile away.
 It’s important to protect your wallet and your belongings by hiring a reputable mover.
 After all, moving should be memorable for the right reasons – being handed the keys to your new home, walking over the threshold for the first time as the new tenant or owner, and celebrating with pizza amid all the unpacked boxes.

 Unfortunately, moving time for some is a time they’ll remember for getting ripped off or taken advantage of by scammers.
 In 2011, the Better Business Bureau (BBB) received more than 9,000 complaints against movers.
 Those complaints include goods being “held hostage” for additional payment, lost or stolen belongings, damaged items, late deliveries, and giant increases over quoted estimates.
-You can avoid moving hassles by doing some simple research and looking out for red flags.
+You can avoid moving hassles by doing some simple research and looking out for red flags with these moving tips.

 Estimates, Research and Insurance